Plumbly

 Regular maintenance of your PVC piping extends its lifespan and ensures optimal performance.
 Periodically inspect the pipes for any signs of wear, such as discoloration or cracks.
 Addressing minor issues early on can prevent more severe problems.
 Clean the exterior of the pipes to remove any dirt or buildup that could cause wear.

-In case of leaks, identifying the affected area quickly is vital.
+In case of leaks, try to identify the affected area as quick as possible.
 You can use techniques like video inspection, to detect and locate leaks accurately.
 Keeping an eye on water pressure and flow rates can help you spot potential problems before they become major issues.

 PVC pipes can also become brittle over time, especially if exposed to harsh elements.
 Regular inspections and prompt repairs help prevent brittleness.
 For underground pipes, trenchless repair methods can fix issues without damaging the surrounding area, ensuring a minimally invasive solution.